-Medical crews may receive limited training on the requirements for operating in the AOA during AEP drills, and will most likely not be fully trained in the proper and/or safe procedures for operating within the AOA.
-These individuals may require an escort through the IC or Law Enforcement, as outlined in Section 11.0.
+Medical crews may receive limited training on the requirements for operating in the AOA during AEP drills.
+Medical crews will most likely not be fully trained in the proper and/or safe procedures for operating within the AOA.
+These individuals will require an escort through the IC or law enforcement, as outlined in Section 11.0.

-The Alaska State Troopers and State Medical Examiner are responsible for the removal, identification, and transporting of the dead.
+Law enforcement and State Medical Examiner are responsible for the removal identification and transporting of the dead.
 There are 200 body bags located in the water rescue trailer.
 Additional body bags can be purchased through several internet sites.
 The State Medical Examiner is responsible for the collection, identification, and disposition of deceased persons and human tissue from a multi-casualty incident.
 In addition, FEMA has the capability to provide Disaster Mortuary Assistance Teams (DMORT) to respond to the scene of a multi-casualty incident.
 Both the State Medical Examiner and FEMA DMORT can be accessed by contacting the Alaska Division of Homeland Security and Emergency Management.